Investing for Beginners: Complete Guide to Getting Started

 Investing in the bond market provides a reliable return because bonds pay fixed interest payments at fixed intervals, often twice a year.
 That’s why they’re known as fixed income investments.

 Because bond issuers are legally obligated to repay their debts, bonds are considered safer than stocks.
-However, bonds don’t have the exponential growth potential that stocks do.
-In fact, bond yields have been declining since the 1980s.
+However, bonds don’t have the growth potential that stocks do.

-The lowest-risk bonds are issued by the U.S. Treasury.
+The lowest-risk bonds are issued by the U.S. Treasury, such as I bonds.
 Municipal bonds, which are issued by state and local governments, are slightly riskier.

 Investing in Treasurys and municipal bonds also comes with tax breaks: You don’t pay federal income tax on the interest you earn from municipal bonds, and the interest you earn on Treasurys isn’t taxed by states.